Today, we talk about the demographics report in Google Analytics.

 On the overview page, to navigate:

-You can click on different metric to view how it differs across the age and gender groups.
+You can click on different metrics to view how it differs across the age and gender groups.

 On both the age and gender pages: